 I don’t normally discuss politics on this blog, but too many people around me shy away from “trouble” and try to explain their apathy by smugly interpreting the courage and commitment of dissidents in Hong Kong and Taiwan as foolishness.
 How nice if one could just bask in riches and enjoy the bliss of ignorance and ideological slavery.

 But “trouble” and conflicts occur everywhere in the real world – including advanced countries that don’t get any travel advisory.
 On the streets of Taiwan, Tokyo, Hong Kong, London, Paris, Seoul, Jakarta (yes, somebody warned me of violence on my last trip to Indonesia) and Kuala Lumpur.
-It even happens in mainland China, except that it’s not reported.
+It even happens in mainland China, except that it’s covered up.
 Strangely, “trouble” is only unthinkable in safe and sanitary Singapore.
 What’s normal disruption in the rest of the world can be deemed catastrophic in my country.
 How “lucky” we are to be able to run undisturbed on our hamster wheels.